codeaffen/codeaffen.org/_posts/2022-03-01-parsedmarc-guide.md

 ## monitoring and visualisation with parsedmarc

-The reports are send to the email addresses configured in `ruf` and `rua` parameters in DMARC TXT resource record in xml format.
+The reports are sent to the email addresses configured in `ruf` and `rua` parameters in DMARC TXT resource record in xml format.

 <!-- markdownlint-disable MD033 -->
 {::options parse_block_html="true" /}